State of Policy in Law Enforcement

-We’ve heard from hundreds of law enforcement agencies across the country concerning their current state of policy and training.
+We’ve heard from over 250 law enforcement professionals across the country concerning policy and training trends impacting policing.

 The State of Policy in Law Enforcement report helps agencies better understand the role policies and training play in protecting their officers and reputations from harm.

-Most agencies agree that policies should be reviewed and updated constantly.
+Agencies agree that policies should be reviewed constantly

-A majority of respondents agree that policies should be reviewed and updated constantly to ensure they serve an agency’s needs and protect officers and the community.
-Only four percent said you should take a look at them as needed or when there is a system failure or other evidence that they are not.
+The majority of respondents agree that policies should be reviewed and updated constantly to ensure the content serves an agency’s needs and protects officers and the community.
+On the other hand, 27% think that once you have a policy in place, it should serve as the basis for behavior for a few years so staff can become accustomed to it.
+Only 3% said you should take a look at policies as needed or when there is evidence that they are not working as they should.